andreymartynenko98/Transportation_Image_Recognition_DL/README.md

 # Deep Learning for Transportation Image Recognition: A Custom CNN vs. VGG16 Approach

-This repository contains **Project Two** for my portfolio: an image-classification study comparing a **custom CNN** trained from scratch against **VGG16** (transfer learning) on a small transportation dataset (airplane vs. car, plus other classes if present).
+This repository contains **Deep Learning Project**: an image-classification study comparing a **custom CNN** trained from scratch against **VGG16** (transfer learning) on a small transportation dataset (airplane vs. car, plus other classes if present).
 The goal is to measure the trade‑offs between capacity, training time, and generalization.

 > Notebook file: `ProjectTwo_DL.ipynb`